 Bringing this emissions data into the Company's current suite of products will be the first of its kind - a ground-breaking smart home device that will empower the growing psychedelic community to take positive climate action by responding directly to real-time emissions data.

-Katie Patrick, an environmental engineer, author and social media influencer, will be joining the Company and will be working on the design and production of the Wisdom Truffles.
+Katie Patrick, an environmental engineer, author and social media influencer, has joined the Company as a consultant and will be working on the design and production of the Wisdom Truffles.